09 Early years practice policy

 reasons why a child may be absent from a setting.
 In most cases it is reasonable to expect that parents/carers alert the setting as soon as possible, or in the case of appointments and holidays give

-- Attempts to contact the child’s parents or other named carers continue throughout the day on the first day of absence.
+- Attempts to contact the child’s parents/carers or other named carers continue throughout the day on the first day of absence.

-- If no contact is made with the parents and there is no
+- If no contact is made with the parents/carers and there

 followed up by the manager each day until contact is made.

-children’s services will be contacted for advice about making a referral.
-Other relevant services maybe contacted as per LSP procedures.
+and we have any reason for concern about a child’s wellbeing and welfare, children’s services will be contacted for advice about making a referral.
+Other relevant services may be contacted as

 - All absences are recorded on the child’s personal file with the reason given for the absence, the expected duration and any follow